realmq/realmq-website/content/docs/knowledge-base/index.md

 ## Paginated Lists

-All api resources have support for fetching paginated lists.
+All API resources have support for fetching paginated lists.
 You query slices by passing `offset` and `limit` parameters.
 Our generalized list response includes: